 The claim for disability due to FM is very comprehensive.
-They consist of symptoms which must be severe and present for at least three months, documented evidence which excludes other conditions and statements on your daily activities from you and from others.
+They consist of symptoms that must be severe and present for at least three months, documented evidence that excludes other conditions, and statements on your daily activities from you and from others.

 The DfT said that councils differ from existing rules with only certain disabilities recognized.
 In England, approximately 2.4 million people with disabilities have a blue badge.
 In pay-and-display bays and on yellow lines, they can be stayed free of charge for up to three hours while in London holders were exempt from paying blocking charges.

 Jesse Norman, Transport Minister said, “Blue Bills give disabled people the freedom to find jobs, see friends or go to shops as easily as possible.
-“We want to try to extend this to people with undetectable disabilities, so that they can benefit from freedom to go where they want.”
+“We want to try to extend this to people with undetectable disabilities so that they can benefit from the freedom to go where they want.”

 Here are the persons eligible for amendments